The Risk of a Brachial Plexus Injury During Birth

 Posted by Thomas Pettinicchi of D'Amico & Pettinicchi, LLC on Mar 22, 2013 in Birth Injuries

 One of the most universal concerns that soon-to-be parents have is whether their baby will be born healthy or not.
 Many parents go to great lengths and do anything they can to make sure a baby is born healthy, but all it takes is one mistake during delivery for a baby to suffer a birth injury.
+If your child suffered a birth injury contact one of our Connecticut personal injury attorneys today to find out about your legal options.

 Many people are familiar with common birth injuries like cerebral palsy and Down syndrome.
 However, there is another injury that may actually be more common during birth, and it is entirely preventable.
 Brachial plexus injuries can affect a baby in a number of ways, and it can be important for Connecticut parents to understand what these injuries are.